iaroslav-ai/iaroslav-ai.github.io/_posts/2015-9-13-Local-minimum-is-not-a-problem-for-Deep-Learning.md

 title: Local minimum&#58; not a problem for Deep Learning
 ---

-The local minimum problem, associated with the training of deep neural networks, is frequently viewed as a serous drawback of Deep Learning.
-In this post I argue why with a proper initialization and popular choices of neuron types this problem does not affect much quality of a local minimum.
+The local minimum problem, associated with the training of deep neural networks, is frequently viewed as a serous drawback of the Deep Learning.
+In this post I argue why with a supervised pretraining initialization and popular choices of neuron types this problem does not affect much quality of a local minimum.
 I confirm my results with some experimental evaluation.

-Recently there appeared many works that show that a local minimum becomes less of a problem for deep learning when the number of neurons/layers grows.
-One [very recent work](http://arxiv.org/pdf/1506.07540.pdf) shows that given a certain type of neural net it can be detected when the global optimum is achieved and for sufficient number of neurons it is always possible to achieve the global optimum with the gradient descent.
+Recently there appeared many works that show that a local minimum becomes less of a problem for the deep learning when the number of neurons/layers grows.
+One [very recent work](http://arxiv.org/pdf/1506.07540.pdf) shows that given a certain type of neural net it can be detected when the global optimum is achieved and for a sufficient number of neurons it is always possible to achieve the global optimum with the gradient descent.
 [Moreover](http://arxiv.org/pdf/1412.0233.pdf), a spin glass physics model was used together with intense experiments to show that as the size of the neural network is growing the quality of a local minimum for such networks improves.

 In this post I concentrate on supervised learning.
 I show that with the proper initialization it becomes harder to arrive at a bad local minimum as the number of neurons increases.
 I show that a local minimum of an arbitrary quality can be achieved already at a stage of a supervised initialization of the neural net, given that the number of neurons or layers can be selected arbitrary.
 To do so, I use some simple derivations and in general avoid any complicated math.
 I support my findings with some experimental evaluation.
 The Python code of these experiments can be found at [my gihub repository](https://github.com/iaroslav-ai/nn-local-minimum).